FullStack-HY/FullStack-Hy.github.io/src/content/5/en/part5c.md

 })
 ```

-Tests gets the acces to the the input field using the function [getByRole](https://testing-library.com/docs/queries/byrole).
+Tests gets the access to the the input field using the function [getByRole](https://testing-library.com/docs/queries/byrole).

 Method [type](https://testing-library.com/docs/ecosystem-user-event/#typeelement-text-options) of the userEvent is used to write text to the input field.